 I continue to be fascinated by the Bolshevik Revolution, because in its success there are many lessons.
 Unbiased history and biography of the Bolsheviks is a relatively recent phenomenon; prior to 1991, a combination of lack of primary materials and philo-Communism among Western historians meant very few objective books were published.
 Since 1991, though, the balance has shifted, even if plenty of Communist-loving propaganda is still published by major historians, because the global Left has always, and continues to, fully support the goals and methods of Communism.
 They mostly just keep it a bit more quiet in public than they used to.

 British historian Robert Service is not one of those, though.
 He has made a career of dispassionately analyzing Communists and Communism, including writing biographies of Lenin and Stalin.
 His reward for this is to be regularly attacked by Communists and their allies, and those attacks reached a fever pitch upon the publication of Trotsky in 2009.
-This because for a hundred years the fiction that Trotsky was the conscience of the Russian Revolution, the man who would have implemented “real Communism” leading to the workers’ utopia, has been maintained with a straight face by a great many influential people all around the world.
+This is because for a hundred years the fiction that Trotsky was the conscience of the Russian Revolution, the man who would have implemented “real Communism” leading to the workers’ utopia, has been maintained with a straight face by a great many influential people all around the world.
 He is second only to the loathsome “Che” Guevara as the object of idolatry by the modern Left.
 Thus, since Service shows definitively that Trotsky was just as much an evil killer as Stalin or Lenin, philo-Communists were not pleased, and attempted to, among other things, suppress publication and dissemination of his book.
-They were not successful, though of course the point of such suppressions is not to succeed against people like Service, but to warn the less established that they must toe the line.
+They were not successful, though of course the point of such suppressions is not to actually succeed against people like Service, but to warn the less established that they must toe the line.

 Service has much appreciation for Trotsky’s virtues, however.
 He was brilliant, an outstanding writer and polemicist, decisive, and personally brave.
 He lost the competition to succeed Lenin because of his limitations—inability to build coalitions, ability to make enemies, and failure to see where events were leading.
 Trotsky inspired loyalty in those who followed him, and hatred in those he opposed.
 Unfortunately for him, over the decades the former group shrank in size, and the latter grew, until he was assassinated in 1940 in Mexico City.
 Perhaps indicative of the mental hold he had over others, the last words (in 1978) of Ramón Mercader, his assassin, were “I hear it always.
 I hear the scream.
-I know he’s waiting for me on the other side. ’ ”
+I know he’s waiting for me on the other side.’ ”

 Trotsky was born Leiba Bronstein, in southern Ukraine, in 1879.
-His father was what was later called a kulak; his grandfather was an agricultural colonist who came south as part of the plans of Alexander I to make the lands near the Black Sea more productive, mostly be resettling Jews.
+His father was what was later called a kulak; his grandfather was an agricultural colonist who came south as part of the plans of Alexander I to make the lands near the Black Sea more productive, mostly by resettling Jews.
 At age eight Bronstein was sent to a state school in Odessa.
 At age sixteen, he fell in with bad company and became a Marxist true believer, mostly only in the discussion circle sense.
 Doubtless, like other politically active sixteen-year-olds, what he had to say was very tedious.
 His little group, aiming at higher ambitions, had no trouble raising money to cause trouble for the authorities; Service notes that they “set about gathering money from sympathizers: this was normal procedure at the time since not a few wealthy citizens either disliked the Imperial political order or wanted to defend themselves against being associated with it in any future revolutionary situation.”
 Their activities consisted of writing and disseminating revolutionary propaganda; Bronstein quickly discovered the genius for writing and polemic that set him apart for his entire life.
 But in 1898, when he was nineteen, Bronstein and all the other members of his group were arrested for revolutionary agitation.

 Unlike under later, ideological, regimes, this didn’t mean all that much to a young man.
 In fact, such an arrest enhanced his reputation among his peers.
 After some time in a comfortable jail, during which he got married to another revolutionary from his group, Bronstein was sentenced to four years in “administrative exile”—i.e., he was sent to a village in Siberia, a stock Tsarist punishment.
 There he was free to do as he pleased.
 But rather than serve out his sentence with his wife and, soon enough, two babies, he learned of Vladimir Lenin’s publication in Germany of a new underground newspaper, Iskra (“Spark”).
 He wanted in; he wanted to be relevant; he was nothing if not vain and self-centered; therefore he assumed (correctly, as it turned out) that he was critical to this movement.
 So he “escaped” in 1902, abandoning his wife, and went to Geneva, where some of the Iskra board members lived.
 Lenin, however, was in London, where the real action was at, so off Bronstein went, changing his name to Trotsky for good measure, and soon taking up with Natalya Sedova, who was his partner for the rest of his life.